funttastic/universal_kotlin/application/script/jvm/readme.md

 # Universal Kotlin

-## Application -> Script -> Jvm
+## Application -> Script -> JVM

-This is the place where jvm script modules live.
+This is the place where JVM script modules live.